p-g-krish/awesome-biohacking/README.md

 ##### Disclaimer

-I do private jobs, if you are interesting send me an e-mail at: **hi@heitorgouvea.me**
+I do private jobs, if you are interested send me an e-mail at: **hi@heitorgouvea.me**